 Our team is on standby waiting to help you get a consultation date set, please do not hesitate to reach out.

 Consult with a doctor for 10-15 minutes to evaluate your ailments, and ask any questions you may have about medical marijuana treatment.
 After the appointment is complete, the doctor will fill out a recommendation form for medical marijuana and approve you.
 Once you have this you can then use that to apply to the state.

 Patient's in Missouri must be able to prove their residency to be approved into the program

 Once you are approved, you'll register with the state and submit an application.
 The state will process your application and notify you of your approval and mail your card.
 Once you have your card in hand, you can begin purchasing from dispensaries.

 In Missouri, patients will need to re-certify their license annually by seeing a licensed physician again.
 Veriheal will get in touch with you when your certification is approaching its expiration to help you set up a renewal consultation.

 Watch this video to learn more about getting a medical marijuana card in Missouri.

-Cannabis in Missouri, United States, is legal for medical purposes.
-Possession of small amounts was decriminalized in 2014.
-The Missouri Legislature in 2014 passed HB 2238, which created the Missouri Hemp Extract Registration Program (MHERP) allows for limited patients to obtain, possess, and use low-THC hemp extract.
-The MHERP provides Missouri residents diagnosed with intractable epilepsy a registration card that allows legal possession, purchase, and use of CBD as an alternative form of treatment.
-Patients’ neurology clinicians must document the efficacy of CBD after initially recommending the alternative therapy.
+Cannabis is legal for medical reasons in Missouri.
+Small-scale possession was decriminalized in 2014.
+In 2014, the Missouri Legislature passed HB 2238, which created the Missouri Hemp Extract Registration Program (MHERP) to obtain, possess, and use low-THC hemp extract for limited patients.
+The MHERP offers a registration card that enables legal ownership, buy and use of CBD as an alternative type of therapy for citizens diagnosed with intractable epilepsy to Missouri.
+After originally recommending alternative therapy, neurology clinicians of patients must document the effectiveness of CBD.